 The benefit is administered monthly by the Canada Revenue Agency alongside other federal and provincial benefits.

 Wondering if you’re eligible for this benefit?
-This article discusses everything you need to know about the Affordable Child Care Benefit including the payment dates, eligibility, benefit amount and more.
+This article discusses everything you need to know about the the benefit including the payment dates, eligibility, benefit amount and more.